llrowat/galactic-asteroid-belt/README.md

 # galactic-asteroid-belt

 ## Overview
-A simple game that I created as a way to teach myself Go.
+A simple game that I created with [Ebiten](https://ebiten.org/) game library as a way to teach myself Go.
 Enjoy!

 ## Run
 To run, you will need Go 1.17 installed, then just clone the repo and run from root: